BFarkascode/NRF52_Zephyr_Coms_Drivers/README.md

 Of note, we will add a timeout on the rx in order to “guesstimate”, where the incoming uart frame must have ended.
 This is set in the uart’s enable macro and can be any time frame, infinity included using “SYS_FOREVER_US”.

 IMPORTANT: there is a known bug in the handling of the Rx buffer where the timeout detection just doesn’t seem to work well.
-The solution has been to increase the timeout way above reasonable levels, but without putting it to infinity (see here: Bug in nRF UARTE driver, async Rx buffer handling - Nordic Q&A - Nordic DevZone - Nordic DevZone).
+The solution has been to increase the timeout way above reasonable levels, but without putting it to infinity (see here: (https://devzone.nordicsemi.com/f/nordic-q-a/123888/bug-in-nrf-uarte-driver-async-rx-buffer-handling).
 If not set, RX_RDY event will be activated haphazardly.
 I gave “10000” as timeout.
 Mind, leaving it at infinity will mean that we are not using the timeout in the rx, i.e. RX_RDY will only trigger if the buffer is full.
 This option should only be used if we know prior to the message is received, how long it is supposed to be (likely not the case).

 #### Summary
 Code section: we have added an external uart communications to our code from before.
 We will be waiting for an incoming message on the bus, print out the buffer on the DK’s terminal and then send an acknowledge back on the bus to the source.